circonus/docs/content/caql/how-tos/howto_monitor_latency_slos.md

 ## Alternative: Running Counts

 The above calculation can be modified to output running counts over calendar months.
-There are few ingredients:
+We need a few ingredients for this:

 * `time:tz("UTC", "month")` will output the current month number in UTC time.

 * `integrate:while()` will integrate the subsequent input slots, while the first slot is constant.

-Hence the following statement will count bad requests for the current calendar month:
+The following statement will count bad requests made in the current calendar month:

 ![](/images/caql/caql_slo_running_request_count.png)
 ```